Definition of

 Stem cells and spinal cord injuries

-Its ability to regenerate nerve cells and restore lost functions after spinal cord injuries is being investigated.
+Its ability to regenerate nerve cells and restore functions lost after spinal cord injuries is being investigated.

 Stem cells and dentistry